bw4sz/Montreal_Workshop/ms/ms_interactions.md

 eq i.

 $$Y_{i,j} = \rho_{i,j}$$
-Where the probability of interaction among species i and species j is a fixed value (i,j).
+Where the probability of interaction among species i and species j is a fixed value ($\rho_{i,j}$).
 Using empirical data, we might try to estimate this value by dividing the number of observations by the total number of observations for any pair of species.
 While this is straightforward, why might it be insufficient?
 Foremost, it contains no estimate of uncertainty.
 The estimate is given without any consideration for the variance due to observation, spatial or temporal stochasticity.

 To add uncertainty, we draw our observations from a statistical distribution.